The Kings of Ailech

 Flaith — Royal Princes of the Cenél Eógain

-This princely rank is hereditary, noble, and fully recognized in Gaelic law.
+This princely rank is hereditary, noble, and fully recognised in Gaelic law.

 I. What Is a “Prince” in Gaelic Law?